5 Day Tours & Short Trips from Auckland

 The Tongariro walk is a thrilling eight hour adventure over an active volcanic landscape and past the famous Emerald Lakes.
 After a night at the Chateau Tongariro, your guide will collect you to start your full day walk past Mt Ngauruhoe and over Mt Tongariro.
 Views include volcanic rocks, mountain springs and steaming craters – a New Zealand adventure quite unlike anywhere else.

-If you would prefer to go your own way whilst in New Zealand, see the variety of motorhome options available here – all can be picked up or returned to Auckland city.
+If you would prefer to go your own way, see our variety of New Zealand motorhomes for hire – all can be picked up or returned to Auckland city.

 4. Hobbiton Farm Stay